Vietnam.vn - Nền tảng quảng bá Việt Nam

 Unforeseen consequences

-Regulators shut down California-based SVB on March 10 after the bank, which had $209 billion in assets at the end of 2022, suffered a run on its balance sheet, with depositors withdrawing as much as $42 billion in a single day, leaving the Silicon Valley bank without liquidity.
+Regulators on March 10 shut down California-based SVB after the bank, which had $209 billion in assets at the end of 2022, saw a run on its balance sheet, with depositors withdrawing as much as $42 billion in a single day, leaving the Silicon Valley bank without liquidity.

-SVB’s plight has spooked investors, who are rushing to review all their deposits and quickly withdrawing from places they see as risky.
-The KBW Bank Index, which tracks the top publicly traded U.S. banks and savings banks, has fallen more than 10% in the past two days, its worst performance since March 2020.
+SVB’s plight has spooked investors, who are rushing to review all their deposits and quickly withdraw from places they see as risky.
+The KBW Bank Index, which tracks the top publicly traded U.S. banks and thrifts, has fallen more than 10% in the past two days, its worst decline since March 2020.

 Some banks rushed to reassure customers.
-First Republic Bank and Western Alliance issued statements saying their liquidity and deposits remained strong, even as both companies’ shares fell more than 14% on March 10, the day SVB was taken over by the FDIC.
-Meanwhile, Germany’s Commerzbank said it did not see “a corresponding risk” to itself on a day when its shares fell 2.6%.
+First Republic Bank and Western Alliance (US) issued statements saying their liquidity and deposits remained strong, even as both companies’ shares fell more than 14% on March 10, the day SVB was taken over by the FDIC.
+Meanwhile, Germany’s Commerzbank said it saw no “corresponding risk” to itself on the day its shares fell 2.6%.

-“The contagion risk from SVB’s collapse has investors selling stocks first and then thinking about everything else later,” said Adam Turnquist, director of technical strategy at LPL Financial.
+“The contagion risk from the SVB collapse has caused investors to sell stocks first and then think about everything else,” said Adam Turnquist, director of technical strategy at LPL Financial.

 Finance - Banking - Does the collapse of Silicon Valley Bank signal the end of the era of cheap capital?
 (Figure 3).